 As in other aspects of your life, some of the best home landscaping decisions result from learning what not to do.
 For example, some do-it-yourselfers who are excited about the idea of starting from a blank slate decide that they will begin a home landscaping makeover by removing a large tree from their landscape.
 The American Nursery & Landscape Association, however, points out how bad an idea this can be:

-"In one study, 83% of Realtors believe that mature trees have a 'strong or moderate impact' on the salability of homes listed for under $150,000; on homes over $250,000, this perception increases to 98% (Source: 'American Forests, Arbor National Mortgage')."
+"In one study, 83 percent of Realtors believe that mature trees have a 'strong or moderate impact' on the salability of homes listed for under $150,000; on homes over $250,000, this perception increases to 98 percent (Source: 'American Forests, Arbor National Mortgage')."

 So let's look at some strategies for acquiring information about enhancing real estate value through home landscaping.

 A spiffy home landscaping design increases real estate value.
 By how much?
-Well, the average figure yielded by studies over the years is a range of from 7% to 15%.
-Let's just use the 15% number as an example, even though that figure is on the high end.
+Well, the average figure yielded by studies over the years is a range of from 7 to 15 percent.
+Let's just use the 15 percent number as an example, even though that figure is on the high end.
 Putting that percentage increase into perspective: for real estate valued in the $200,000 - $225,000 range (before considering its home landscaping), an effective home landscaping design could add $30,000 to its value.